JoeGandy/RSMap/README.md

 - Stores to show what they sell w/ quantities
 - Clue scroll locations
 - Show quickest route through dungeons
-- Allow Drawingon the map
+- Allow Drawing on the map